Updated January 19, 2023

 In the sitting meditation posture, a BackJack Chair can be helpful to support the back.
 Whether a Backjack or regular chair is used, a kapok support cushion can be used to cushion the lower back and create the normal "S" curve of the spine.

 In the lying posture a Cotton Yoga Mat or Shiatsu Massage Mat can provide the basic foundation for comfort.
-A Yoga Blanket, Yoga Bolster, or Kapok Support Cushion can be placed under the knees, back, neck or other areas of the body to raise and support those areas of the body.
+A Yoga Bolster, Knee Pillow, or Kapok Support Cushion can be placed under the knees, back, neck or other areas of the body to raise and support those areas of the body.

 No matter which posture is assumed during meditation, a firm foundation, proper alignment to support the body and breath, and comfort are important.
 Meditation and support cushions are instrumental in achieving comfort so that one can focus on the mind and not be distracted by physical discomfort.
 When we first begin a meditation practice it is useful to focus on the body for a short time to take notice of any areas of the body that need additional support or adjustment.